hocky0414/Tag/README.md

 # How to run the project:
   * First, run the server under serverSdie
     >python3 server.py
-  * Next run main and stubmain under clientside on the same machine(commandline: python3 main.py).
+  * Next run main and stubmain under clientside on the same        machine
+  > python3 main.py.
   * Play around with it